How is the real estate market doing in North Barrington, IL?

 Is it a Buyers' Market or a Sellers' Market in North Barrington, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in North Barrington, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On August 01, 2021 there were 43 current listings on the market in North Barrington.
-There were 12 homes sold in North Barrington during July 2021.
-That means as of August 01, 2021 there is an inventory of 3.58 months.
-That indicates that it is currently a Neutral or Balanced Market.
+On September 01, 2023 there were 21 current listings on the market in North Barrington.
+There were 7 homes sold in North Barrington during August 2023.
+That means as of September 01, 2023 there is an inventory of 3 months.
+That indicates that it is currently a Sellers' Market.

-So it is currently a Neutral or Balanced Market, but where is the market headed?
+So it is currently a Sellers' Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 12 homes sold last month.
-There were 18 new listings last month.
-That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Buyers' Market.
+As stated above, there were 7 homes sold last month.
+There were 10 new listings last month.
+That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Neutral or Balanced Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.